Francis H. Leggett

 Francis H. Leggett was an American-flagged steam-powered schooner built in 1903 by Newport News Shipbuilding in Newport News, Virginia, as a timber-hauling ship serving Andrew Benoni Hammond's timber operations on the United States West Coast.
-She served in this capacity for 11 years before she sank off the Columbia Bar on the coast of Oregon.
+She served in this capacity for 11 years before she sank 60 miles south of the Columbia River on the coast of Oregon.
 The disaster killed 35 of the 37 passengers aboard and all 25 crewmen.
-It was the worst maritime accident in the history of Oregon and was attributed to the ship being overloaded with railroad ties.
+It was the worst maritime accident in the history of Oregon.
+The ship had a long history of rudder failures, but the sinking was attributed to the gale and a shifting deck load of railroad ties.

 Construction

 In 1903, with his timber operations in full bloom in the Pacific Northwest, timber baron A. B. Hammond began acquiring what became known as "Hammond's Navy," a flotilla of 72 ships (not all owned simultaneously) that served his operations.
 The flagship of this flotilla was Francis H. Leggett, which Hammond named after one of his business partners and commissioned to be the largest ship in the Pacific lumber trade.
 With a capacity of 1.5 million board-feet of lumber, her steel hull was so large that she could not enter many of the ports on U.S. West Coast.
 Nicknamed "Hammond's Folly," she nevertheless was a commercial success when she arrived on the U.S. West Coast from the Virginia shipyard where she was built.
 In 1905 alone, Francis H. Leggett and her sister ship Arctic netted Hammond $62,000 in profit, more than the profit of some of his timber operations.
 The success of Francis H. Leggett led Hammond to acquire more ships.

 Later, Francis H. Leggett was one of the pioneering ships behind the technique of ocean rafting (also called Benson rafting), whereby large rafts of logs were chained together and towed.
 These rafts could be up to 700 ft long and contain up to 11 million board feet of timber.
 After some years of success, the practice was banned by the United States Congress in 1912 after several rafts broke up in storms, spreading large logs up and down the coast and creating a hazard to shipping.